synigopulse/oneapi/Readme/AdaptiveCards.md

 **statusCode**

 An HTTP response status code of 200 does NOT necessarily mean the Bot was able to  _successfully_  process the request.
-A client application MUST always look at the  `statucCode`  property in the response's body to know how the Bot processed the request.  `statusCode`  is a number ranging from 200-599 that mirrors HTTP status code values and is meant to be a sub-status for the result of the bot processing the Invoke.
+A client application MUST always look at the  `statusCode`  property in the response's body to know how the Bot processed the request.  `statusCode`  is a number ranging from 200-599 that mirrors HTTP status code values and is meant to be a sub-status for the result of the bot processing the Invoke.
 A missing, null, or undefined value for  `statusCode`  implies a 200 (Success).

 **type**